xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

 - knows what good enough means
 - done = done (means quality is good enough)
 - learns: not just technical, but about agile working, about self improvement, ...
+- not afraid to give feedback to others and escallate when required (in a loving way).

 My personal estimate is that less than 30% of existing professionals have the skill to be a good agile contributor.